-ELISA IgG Testing for Food Intolerances Proves Inaccurate
+Problems with ELISA IgG Testing for Food Allergies

-Over the past 15 years, the use of IgG testing to determine food intolerances has been met with controversy.
+Over the past 15 years, the use of IgG testing to determine food allergies has been met with controversy.
 There is good reason for this.
-Research now proves that IgG testing offers little in the way of concrete diagnostic accuracy for food intolerances and food sensitivities.
+Research now proves that IgG testing offers little in the way of concrete diagnostic accuracy for food allergies and food sensitivities.

 IgG stands for Immunoglobulin G – an antibody protein produced by the immune system’s B-cells.
 Food allergies are typically diagnosed with the presence of IgE antibodies, but IgG’s link to food intolerance or weak allergies has yet to be scientifically established.